avoidwork/tenso/README.md

 Tensō is a REST API facade for node.js, designed to simplify the implementation of APIs.

+Tensō will handle the serialization & creation of hypermedia links, all you have to do is give it `Arrays` or `Objects`.

 ## Example
 Creating an API with Tensō is as simple as three statements.